samsuh/2025-learnings/README.md

 - course level 1 started.
 First mini workflow completed (hacker news workflow).
 "Nathan's workflow" created, http request sent, data inserted into airtable base.
 Next is filtering data.
   - "Congratulations, you completed the course and passed the quiz!"
 3/19/25
 - course level 2 started. it's much less engaging than level 1. only got halfway through the first part. it's very not engaging. got distracted and watched some videos on n8n intros, and MCP generally. also looked up that webhooks is prob the easier way to implement n8n to a nextjs frontend.
-  - goal for 3/20: course 2 and create a webhook that is triggered by nextjs
+  - goal for 3/20: course 2 and create a webhook that is triggered by nextjs. got past binary data. but unresolved issue is having to mount a volume to docker to give access to filesystem for n8n files